Kayaking Calendar: lessons, clinics and events

 All new members of the kayak fleet are required to take a kayak lesson, or demonstrate their existing skills in a Kayak Checkout, before they can sign out club boats.

-This checkout is for paddlers who can demonstrate basic kayak skills: a competent solo recovery with a paddle float, an assisted rescue, as well as a floating launch and land.
+Also, we ask members to use a floating launch and landing to reduce wear and tear on the kayaks.
 If you don't already have these skills, or haven't been in a kayak for a while and feel a bit rusty, we recommend that you sign up for one of our beginner/refresher lessons instead.

 Please register as space is limited, and so we can email you more details.